quarkme84/qksplot/doc/hist.rst

 We've seen how easy is to do projections for lower dimensional histograms.

 When projecting higher dimensional histograms (HistND) we must be more explicit and specify which dimensions we keep while projecting.
-For example, when we used :py:meth:`projectionX <rootplots.hist.Hist3D.projectionX>` to project a 2D or 3D histogram on the X axis, the projection operation does this: **keep X axis** and all the rest axis are projected.
-When we used :py:meth:`projectionYZ <rootplots.hist.Hist3D.projectionYZ>` the projection operation **keeps Y & Z axis** and projects the rest (only X axis in this case).
+For example, when we used :py:meth:`projection_x <rootplots.hist.Hist3D.projection_x>` to project a 2D or 3D histogram on the X axis, the projection operation does this: **keep X axis** and all the rest axis are projected.
+When we used :py:meth:`projection_yz <rootplots.hist.Hist3D.projection_yz>` the projection operation **keeps Y & Z axis** and projects the rest (only X axis in this case).

 We must recognize a general projection algorithm can not contain the letters for N-dimensional histograms, we do not have that many letters.
-For this reason, we must specify an **array of axis indexes** the ones we want to keep.
-The first axis (called X) has index 0, Y is 1 and Z is 2.
+For this reason, we must specify an **variadic argument list** as *axis indexes* the ones we want to keep.
+Axis indexis are just numbered as the first axis (called X) has index 0, Y is 1 and Z is 2, and so on.

 Lets see some examples on how to project a 7 dimensional histogram::